310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 Ahh… For once in a long time, I feel like I can sleep soundly tonight without any worries.

-One day, when I sleep forever—when I die—I want it to be with this kind of feeling.
+One day, when I sleep forever — when I die — I want it to be with this kind of feeling.
 {% endbubble %}

 {% bubble Subaru %}